-In some cases, however, families may question their loved one’s designation and at that point state laws must be followed so that neither LifeCenter Northwest (LCNW) nor your hospital can be held legally responsible for not honoring the patient’s designated wishes.
+In some cases, however, families may question their loved one’s designation and at that point, state laws must be followed so that neither LifeCenter Northwest nor your hospital can be held legally responsible for not honoring the patient’s designated wishes.

 Below are some of the relevant regulations, but contact our Hospital Development team if you want more information on the legal issues surrounding donation.
 In general, we have found that in many cases when families question their loved one’s wishes, they just needed better timing or more information.
 For example:

-- Donation was raised too early with the family.
+- Organ and tissue donation was raised too early with the family.
 Giving the family time will usually help them understand.

 - Someone has set an expectation with the family that authorizing donation is a decision they need to make.
 Avoid language that indicates they have a decision to make.